-As a part of the programme, we have been funded to offer a Cognitive Behavioural Course (CBC) known as Bounce Back, and have also been funded to offer one-to-one support in the form of Youth Recovery Action Plans.
+As a part of the programme, we have been funded to offer a range of courses which utilise Cognitive Behavioural Coaching (CBC) techniques, as well as some one-to-one support.

-More details on both these courses can be found below.
+More details on the full programme can be found below.

 This course teaches young people how they can combat stress, deal with emotions and reduce anxiety so they can `bounce back’ from the challenges they face in life.